Ad

 Kris Letang

-Malkin (lower-body) will play on Saturday.
+Malkin (lower-body) will be a game-time decision on Tuesday.

 Evgeni Malkin